 Making a folder is very simple:

-Step 2: Name the folder and click OK.
-Your new folder will now appear at the front of the carousel.
+Step 2: Name this folder whatever you want and select OK.
+You’ll immediately see the new folder on the front of the carousel.

 Step 1: Click Edit Folder.

-Step 2: Press Select to queue up a grid of all games on your PS4.
+Step 2: Push Select to bring up a network of all the games downloaded on your PS4.
 If you see checked boxes on top of the icons, that means there is a game currently saved in that specific folder.

 Step 3: Choose the game or games you’d like to add to the folder, and press Confirm.